byuksel/on-the-code/_posts/2016-04-14-Javascript-native-app-for-iOs-and-android-under-3-minutes.markdown

  cordova platform add android
 {% endhighlight %}

-Let's also add support for iOs.
+Let's also add support for iOS.
 {% highlight bash %}
  cordova platform add ios
 {% endhighlight %}

 **Creating and Starting Your Android Emulator**

-Type `android` on your commandline.
-This should start 'Android SDK Manager'.
-Click 'Tools' and 'Manage AVDs'.
+Type `android` on your terminal.
+This should start 'Android SDK Manager' (If this does not work, you either don't have 'Android SDK Manager' installed or you don't have it on your PATH enviorment variable).
+Once, 'Android SDK Manager' starts, click 'Tools' and 'Manage AVDs'.
 Click on 'Create' to create a new *Android Virtual Device* and then 'Start' to start it so that Cordova can use it.

-'Android SDK Manager' is a continously developed product.
-I won't be giving instructions on how to create your AVD as it may be obsolute very quickly.
-Instead please follow the most up-to-date documentation on Android's site to create and start your AVD.
+'Android SDK Manager' is a rapidly developed product.
+Its menu options change frequently.
+I won't be giving instructions on how to create your AVD using 'Android SDK Manager' as it will most likely be obsolute very quickly.
+Instead please follow the most up-to-date documentation on Android's website to create and start your AVD.

 **Your first app**

 The gist of Cordova is to design and build everything as a Single Page Application.
 You should update the html of your single page dynamically if you want to have multiple pages.

-*index.html* (under `myapp/www/index.html`) and *index.js* (under `myapp/www/js/index.js`  are going to be the basic building blocks of our app.
+*index.html* (under `myapp/www/index.html`) and *index.js* (under `myapp/www/js/index.js`) are going to be the basic building blocks of our app.
 We will use index.html to create the layout of our app and *index.js*.

 Let's add a button to our index.html file.
 {% highlight html %}